QueNerguy/WikiQuedia/content/I Notes/Dynamics I/Kinetics/Particle Mechanics.md

 ---
-title: "Modeling Particle Dynamics"
+title: Particle Mechanics
 draft: false
 ---
 tags: [[dynamics]], [[kinetics]], [[single particle]], [[vector math]], [[sums]]     <br>12-09-2025

 ---
-# Modeling Particle Dynamics
+# Particle Mechanics
 To solve a system with the least amount of effort
 1. Try solving with **[conservation of energy](Conservation%20of%20Energy.md)**.
 2. If **1.** is not possible[^impos1], try solving with **[impulse and momentum](Impulse%20and%20Momentum%20for%20Particles.md)**.